 1. Start a Taper

 The absolute best strategy available for minimizing hydrocodone withdrawal symptoms at home is to complete a taper regimen.
-Tapering is systematically reducing the amount of pills you take over a period of time.
+Tapering is systematically reducing the number of pills you take over a period of time.
 Hydrocodone withdrawal is so intense because coming off this powerful medication cold-turkey is a HUGE shock to your body.

 By tapering, you allow your body to gently adjust to lower amounts of hydrocodone slowly, thus decreasing withdrawal symptoms.